shader-slang/spec/specification/statements.md

 ```

 Note:
-A `switch` statement is checked by first checking the expression, and then checking each of the [=alternatives=] against the type of that expression.
+A `switch` statement is checked by first checking the expression, and then checking each of the  *alternatives* against the type of that expression.

 ```.checking
 GIVEN context c, type t,